Leonhart130/img-optimizer-simplified/README.md

 ---

 The **Image Optimizer** is a desktop application built using PyQt6 and Python.
-It allows users to optimize images by selecting a profile and operation, including resizing, cropping, creating thumbnails, and converting to WebP format with optimized quality.
-This application is particularly useful for e-commerce, ensuring images are optimized for web usage by generating multiple sizes.
+It allows users to optimize images by selecting a profile, including optimizing for web usage and resizing images to specific aspect ratios.
+The application converts images to the WebP format with optimized quality, making it particularly useful for e-commerce to ensure images are efficiently prepared for responsive web use.

 ## Features

 - **Select Profiles**:

-  - `3:4` and `4:4`: Ideal for e-commerce product images.
-  - `Optimize`: General optimization converting images to WebP format with 85/100 quality.
+  - **Optimize**: General optimization converting images to WebP format with 85/100 quality.
-- **Perform Operations**:
-  - `Resize and Crop`: Resize images and crop to specified dimensions.
+  - **Optimize and Resize**: Optimize and resize images to one of the following aspect ratios:
-  - `Create Thumbnail`: Generate thumbnails while maintaining aspect ratio and cropping to exact dimensions.
+    - `1:1 (carré)`
+    - `3:4 (portrait)`
+    - `4:3 (paysage)`
+    - `16:9 (large)`
+    - `9:16 (vertical)`

 - **Image Optimization**:
-  - Generate multiple sizes for responsive web usage.
+  - Convert images to the WebP format for optimized web performance.
-  - Handle file naming for CDN optimization.
-- **Image Validation**:
+  - Sanitize filenames.

-  - Ensure image sizes meet specified criteria before processing.
+- **Aspect Ratio Resizing**:
+  - Resize images to fit the selected aspect ratio while covering the target dimensions.
+  - Automatically crop images to eliminate any black borders and ensure a clean fit.

 ## Requirements